-USU.S.
-DEPARTMENT OF ENERGY LOW-INCOME CLEAN ENERGY CONNECTOR
+U.S. DEPARTMENT OF ENERGY LOW-INCOME CLEAN ENERGY CONNECTOR

-As mentioned in Section 1.3.4, the IPA is partnering with DCEO's Office of Community Assistance to pilot the Low-Income Clean Energy Connector platform, which will assist with connecting income-eligible households with community solar Community Solar opportunities that provide significant savings.
-11 - The platform is anticipated to be rolled out in Fall offall 2023.
-Further details of how implementation of the platform will be administered in Illinois will be developing developed in the Summer of Summer 2023, and will be announced when available.
+As mentioned in Section 1.3.4, the IPA is partnering with DCEO's Office of Community Assistance to pilot the Low-Income Clean Energy Connector platform, which will assist with connecting income-eligible households with Community Solar opportunities that provide significant savings.
+The platform is anticipated to be rolled out in fall 2023.
+Further details of how implementation of the platform will be administered in Illinois will be developed in summer 2023, and will be announced when available.